PiyushDatta/ditto/README.md

-# ditto
+# Ditto
-Ditto - A proxy intended to replicate data between a source and multiple replicas
+A proxy intended to replicate data between a source and multiple replicas